TheEleventhAvatar/deltabench/README.md

 - **100 purchase intents** generated to span the full range of difficulty, from single-constraint lookups ("Bamboo cutting board, under $30") to multi-constraint combinations that may not exist ("Leather journal cover, solid pattern, not black, under $60, with elastic closure, leather book cover material")
 - Every constraint mapped to a Shopify product taxonomy attribute (see change log in `intents.md`)
-- Both agents used Shopify's MCP (Merchant Tools Protocol + UCP catalog search) for product discovery
+- Both agents used Shopify's UCP CLI (Merchant Tools Protocol + UCP catalog search) for product discovery
 - The delta Mandate agent additionally ran a policy engine that verifies each candidate product's extracted evidence against the user's constraints before allowing purchase
 - Both agents were instructed to pass if no suitable product was found, rather than picking a product that doesn't fit